-This Southern cola ham steak recipe was inspired by something my mom used to make when I was a kid.
-Something that we used to come running to the table for.
-Now, I haven’t recreated my mother’s version perfectly yet, but in the meantime, this recipe is a pretty darn good alternative.
+This glazed ham steak recipe was inspired by something my mom used to make when I was a kid as a quick weeknight meal.
+A dinner that we used to come running to the table for and had us all begging for seconds.

-This recipe takes 20 minutes to put together, requires just 5 ingredients, and results in tender and flavorful ham and a buttery brown sugar cola glaze.
-I’ll be honest..after you try this you might just be wishing you did have the whole ham.
+This recipe takes 20 minutes to put together, requires just five ingredients, one pan, and results in tender and flavorful ham and a buttery brown sugar cola sweet glaze.
+I’ll be honest… After you try this, you might just be wishing you did have the entire ham.

 What is a ham steak?

-Ham steak is a single slice of a whole ham usually cut from the center of a ham roast.
-It’s pre-cooked and sold as individually packaged slices.
+Ham steak is a single slice of ham usually cut from the center of a whole ham roast.
+It’s pre-cooked and sold in individual packages of single slices in the meat department (usually near the bacon).

 Since ham steaks are thin and already cured, they are quick to cook and perfect for when you’re serving just a couple of people.
 You get the delicious flavor of roast ham without having to buy a whole ham!